 And so the whole thing, the key to all of what we’re doing here in modern science, it has to do with prediction.
 It has to do with prediction.
 That is the demarcation.
 Now what’s happened, and we know where and who and when, the process, the mess starts in 1934 with Karl Popper.

 I don’t like to talk about Popper, Kuhn, Lakatos, and Feyerabend, without talking about the Australian philosopher David Stove.
 He dedicated his entire philosophical career, the span of it, to correcting the errors that were made by these guys.
 And there are many of us that think he did an absolutely amazing job of that.
 It was very convincing.
 In fact, I was, and he did it with with three different books.
 One of them’s been published three or four times with different titles.

 And people are surprised that it doesn’t catch on.
 It’s not an easy read, but it’s an important read, and it’s Popper and After.
-But after reading Stove, and it took me years to get through his work, I left perfectly convinced that science found its grounding, its The abstract, formal structure of argument as characterized … More in probability theory. but I thought that I should be able to then go into probability theory and find someone that had come to those same conclusions.
+But after reading Stove, and it took me years to get through his work, I left perfectly convinced that science found its grounding, its logic in probability theory. but I thought that I should be able to then go into probability theory and find someone that had come to those same conclusions.

 And I had, in fact, and that was E. T. Jaynes.
 But I mentioned David Stove because his treatment of these philosophers should form the backbone of any correction or coherent philosophy of science.
 It’d be nice to have a philosophy of science that, that didn’t make scientists laugh and what we currently have does.